wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ---
 ---

+import PdfPreview from '/learn/assets/pdf-preview-and-download.png';
+import CreatePrefab from '/learn/assets/create-pdf-preview-prefab.png' import SelectWidget from '/learn/assets/select-custom-widget.png' import CreateProperties from '/learn/assets/add-link-and-password-property.png' import AddPackages from '/learn/assets/add-pdf-dependecies.png' import AddProperty from '/learn/assets/add-property-in-prefab.png' import BindProperties from '/learn/assets/bind-link-and-password-properties.png' import DialogBox from '/learn/assets/password-dialog-box.png' import Password from '/learn/assets/add-password-expression.png' import ImplementPrefab from '/learn/assets/implement-prefab-to-project.png'

-Viewing PDFs without leaving the mobile app offers the ability to keep their users in the app's context.
+Viewing PDFs without having to close the mobile app offers the ability to keep their users in the app's context.
 It is possible to download the PDF files on the phone and have the user open them using a different app.
 This might not be the best user experience for an app.
-Not all users may know how to locate and open the PDF file in a different app.
+Not all users might know how to locate and open the PDF file in a different app.

 In this document, we will see how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.

 ## Adding PDF Preview in WaveMaker App

 The `react-native-pdf` library is a React Native PDF viewer component with support for both iOS and Android.
 It uses the native libraries `PDFKit` on iOS and `PdfRenderer` on Android.
 The `react-native-blob-util` library is a React Native wrapper for the `blob-util` library.
 We can leverage these libraries to add PDF preview functionality to a WaveMaker app.
-The best way to accomplish this is by creating prefabs in WaveMaker which will handle the PDF functional component.
+The best way to accomplish this is by creating Prefabs in WaveMaker which will handle the PDF functional component.

 ## Building Prefabs in WaveMaker for PDF Preview